jeskodes/word-scramble/README.md

 ##### Tutorial Research and Development:

-I searched for Javacript word scramble tutorials to develop my knowlege of JavaScript and which included the basic features I wanted to include in the game.
+I searched for JavaScript word scramble tutorials to develop my knowlege of JavaScript and which included the basic features I wanted to include in the game.

 A large part of the functionality of Animal Scramble is based on a tutorial by Laurence Svekis: [JavaScript Create 5 Fun Word Games by Laurence Svekis](https://www.udemy.com/course/javascript-games/learn/lecture/22686281?start=120#content).
 Additions, deletions, substitutions and changes are noted in the code.